ProtonMail/pyprotonrebar/README.rst

 Overview
 ========

-Interact with the RackN Digital Rebar API
+Interact with the RackN Digital Rebar API (in a way that's useful *to us*).

 * Free software: Apache Software License 2.0